 risk factor of severe asthma..."

-The mechanisms, diagnosis,
+The mechanisms, diagnosis, and management

-asthma in adults
+of severe asthma in adults

 Children, too, get aspirin induced asthma.
 While previous studies have said that the incidence is much less in children, again, when asthmatic children are given Ibuprofen under controlled circumstances, it is about the same incidence as for adults- up to 25%.